juadiegaitan/GEN242-2016/mydoc/home.md

 It is possible to audit this class.
-However, due to the emphasis on active participation in practicals and course projects, students usually learn much more if they enroll into the class rather than auditing it in a passive manner.
+However, due to the emphasis on active participation in practicals and course projects, students usually learn much more if they enroll into the class rather than auditing it in a passive manner. zzz